loopingz/webda.io/docs/pages/ModelDriven.md

 The relationships between models can be:

-- ModelParent: Define the parent of current model, model is only accessible via its parent
+- ModelParent: Define the parent of current model
 - ModelLink: Define a 1:1 or 1:n link from current model
 - ModelArrayLinks: Define a n:1 or n:m link from current model (the ids are defined within an array)
 - ModelMapLinks: Define a n:1 or n:m link from current model (the ids are the map key, and value is usually a subset of target object with or without additional properties)